IGo to Japan

-iGo to Japan is a 2008 television film, the first made as part of the Nickelodeon TV series iCarly.
+iGo to Japan is a 2008 television film, serving as the fifth episode of the second season of Nickelodeon TV series iCarly.
 It premiered on November 8, 2008, on Nickelodeon, and November 21 on YTV.
-It has also been broadcast as three episodes of the second season.
 The television movie stars Miranda Cosgrove, Jennette McCurdy, Nathan Kress, Jerry Trainor, and Mary Scheer.
 The film was directed by Steve Hoefer.
-The production of the film began in the spring of 2008, and lasted around 4 to 5 weeks.
+Production began in early 2008 and lasted 4 to 5 weeks.

 Plot

+Part 1

 The iCarly gang are invited to Tokyo after being nominated for the annual iWeb Awards, where in order to qualify they will be expected to perform a skit live on stage.
 Prior to their trip, they create a sketch called Melanie Higgles: Space Cheerleader to compete in the show.

 They receive three first-class tickets.
-Freddie’s mother, Marissa, initially refuses to allow Freddie to go on the trip even after Spencer volunteers to chaperone the kids.
+Freddie's mother, Marissa, initially refuses to allow Freddie to go on the trip even after Spencer volunteers to chaperone the kids.
 She agrees instead to come along, despite Sam's initial objections.
 Since they do not have enough airline tickets for five people, Spencer trades the three first-class tickets for five lower-class ones.
-However, he subsequently calls in a favor from his best friend, Socko, which results in the team riding to Japan aboard an unsanitary, possum-filled cargo airplane bound for Korea.
+However, he subsequently calls in a favor from his best friend, Socko, which results in the team riding to Japan aboard his friend Freight Dog's unsanitary, possum-filled cargo airplane bound for Korea.
 To their horror, they realize they must skydive into Tokyo.

+Part 2

-The group winds up landing in a deserted area, but are found by a Japanese policeman who brings them safely to Hotel Nakamura, where they would be staying.
+The group winds up landing in a deserted area, but are found by a Japanese policeman who brings them safely to a local hotel.
 After checking in and sleeping off their jet lag, which lasts into the next day, they are visited by Kyoko and Yûki, the stars of a competing webshow.
-The pair give Spencer and Marissa free passes to a Nakamura Spa where their cousins work and take Carly, Sam and Freddie shopping.
+The duo give Spencer and Marissa free passes to a Nakamura Spa where their cousins work and take Carly, Sam and Freddie shopping.

 As generous as their gestures seem, Kyoko and Yûki have their minds set on sabotaging any chance that iCarly has of winning the iWeb Awards.
 They purposely fight over and over again for directions until Yûki "admits" they are lost.
 As night falls, they take Carly, Sam and Freddie to the middle of nowhere on a highway outside Tokyo and drive off after staging a kung-fu fight.
 Meanwhile, Spencer and Marissa find themselves bound to their massage tables by seaweed naked, a problem rectified by Spencer eating his way out and then freeing Marissa.
-Marissa locates the lost iCarly gang on a locator chip she had secretly put in Freddie's head.